-Bates Group has successfully assisted a number of financial institutions in connection with AML regulatory-related inquiries and responses.
+Bates has successfully assisted a number of financial institutions in connection with AML regulatory-related inquiries and responses.
 Our success in helping our clients is due in large part to the experience and insight of our CAMS-certified consultants and AML project managers, many having previously worked for regulatory agencies and also have been members of AML teams working on behalf of some of the largest financial institutions in the United States.
 Their collective and unique insights, coupled with their industry knowledge and regulatory know-how, help our clients meet regulatory expectations and resolve AML deficiencies in the face of regulatory scrutiny.

 Whether due to regulatory intervention or self-initiated assessment, a look-back review of clients and transactions may be necessary to address potential concerns regarding transaction activity.
-Within days, Bates Group can and has placed a significant number of AML investigators, together with AML project managers, at our financial institution clients to assist with AML investigations involving negative news, fraud, regulatory subpoenas, reviews of transaction monitoring alerts and case investigations.
+Within days, Bates can and has placed a significant number of AML investigators, together with AML project managers, at our financial institution clients to assist with AML investigations involving negative news, fraud, regulatory subpoenas, reviews of transaction monitoring alerts and case investigations.
 Our experienced AML investigators understand the intricacies of a look-back review while gaining information to clear alerts, assisting with 314(b) requests, producing case investigation narratives supported by evidentiary documentation and, if necessary, ultimately drafting and filing Suspicious Activity Reports (SARs).

-It is a regulatory expectation that financial institutions test and tune their AML transaction monitoring systems annually, and there continues to be a high level of regulatory scrutiny in this space.
-Bates Group’s team of experienced consultants will work with your financial institution to evaluate the current state of your transaction monitoring system to ensure that it is tuned to the expectations of regulators.
+Regulators expect financial institutions to tune their AML transaction monitoring models annually.
+There continues to be a high level of regulatory scrutiny in this space.
+Bates can perform the tuning and optimization of your transaction monitoring models with AI and machine learning or via or non-AI/ML tuning methods to ensure that it meets the expectations of your regulators.

 Examples of Bates Group‘s Capabilities